Telmo Zarra: Early life

+Career

+Early career

 Zarra signed his first professional contract with SD Erandio Club of the Second Division, and was incorporated into team during the 1937–38 season.
 Later he was recruited to a team from Biscay to play a friendly match against a team assembled from Guipuzcoa, during which Zarra scored seven goals in a 9–0 win.

 Around this time, Athletic Bilbao was looking for players to rebuild the team, which had been disbanded years before in the chaos caused by the Civil War.
 The team began recruiting young, promising players from Erandio for their team for the 1940–41 season.

 Professional stage and early successes

 Zarra debuted with Athletic Club on 29 September 1940, in a league match against Valencia CF. The game ended in a 2–2 draw, with Zarraonandía scoring both goals for his team (including his first league goal, scored 17 minutes into the game).

 During the 1941–42 season Zarra temporarily left Athletic Bilbao to join the army.
 He was dispatched to Ceuta, and played some friendly matches with the team there.
 Upon his return to Bilbao, Zarra experienced one of the biggest disappointments of his career while playing in the final of the Copa del Rey against Barcelona.
 They had reached the end of normal time and neither team had managed to score.
 During extra time, Zarra had an opportunity to score against rival goalkeeper Miró, but he missed the shot; consequently, Barça won the match and Cup.

 The 1942–43 campaign was one of the most important for both Zarra and Athletic Bilbao.
 Athletic reached the Copa del Rey final after having defeated Atlético Madrid and FC Valencia.
 There they met Real Madrid and this time, Zarra was able to redeem himself by scoring the only goal in the final, winning the year's cup in addition to the league title.

 Zarra's first serious injury occurred in the 1943–44 season in a match against Barcelona.
 He broke his clavicle and was unable to play for a while.
 Once recovered, Zarra was able to return to the pitch and celebrate with a Copa del Rey title, helping Athletic record a 2–0 win over Valencia.

 In the 1944–45 season, with Athletic again facing Valencia in the Copa del Rey final, four minutes from time a Valencia player fell to the ground.
 Zarra made a move to trample the fallen player, as a joke, and he was sent off by the referee.
 This expulsion was the first and only he suffered throughout his career.
 Despite this, Athletic took the title that year thanks to a goal by Rafael Iriondo that made the score 3–2.